-Α. Conditional and Unconditional Criteria 2
+Α. Conditional vs. and Unconditional Chiena 4

-В. Preemption Process 2
+Preemption Process

-C. Reservation Priority for Preemption 3
+Reservation Priority for Preemption

 Preemption Timing Requirements

-E. Challenger Eligibility & Responsibilities 6
+Challenger Eligibility & Responsibilities

-F. Defender Responsibilities 7
+Defender Responsibilities

-G. Defender Responsibilities for Resellers 10
+Defender Responsibilities for Resellers

-н Rilling Process for Preemption 11
+Billing Process for Preemption

-A. Conditional and Unconditional Criteria
+A. Conditional vs. and Unconditional Criteria

-- 1. Pending Short-Term Point-to-Point (PTP) TSRs and conditional reservations may be preempted (taken) when ATC is not sufficient for all transactions on a constrained path.
+- Pending Short-Term Point-to-Point (PTP) TSRs and conditional reservations may be preempted (taken) when ATC is not sufficient for all transactions on a constrained path.
 It is the Customer's responsibility to be aware of the status of this capacity. - a.
-Any pending Short Term PTP TSR (not yet CONFIRMED on OASIS) can be preempted at any time; and - Any Short-Term Firm PTP conditional reservation (CONFIRMED on OASIS) can be preempted up to the conditional reservation deadline (as defined in Section 13.2 of the BPA OATT). - 2.
+Any pending Short Term PTP TSR (not yet CONFIRMED on OASIS) can be preempted at any time; and - b.
+Any Short-Term Firm PTP conditional reservation (CONFIRMED on OASIS) can be preempted up to the conditional reservation deadline (as defined in Section 13.2 of the BPA OATT). - 1.
+Customers holding Short-Term PTP pending TSRs (i.e., not yet CONFIRMED on OASIS) or conditional reservations on constrained paths must remain mindful of the conditional nature of their capacity as it can be challenged. - 2.
+Short-Term Firm Point-to-Point (PTP) service that is already CONFIRMED on OASIS can only be preempted up to the conditional reservation deadline (as defined in Section 13.2 of the BPA OATT).
 Preemption eligibility terminology: - a.
 Once a conditional Short-Term Firm PTP reservation reaches its conditional reservation deadline, it is deemed to be 'unconditional' and no longer subject to the Short-Term Preemption process.
-The start of the unconditional time is provided in the Unconditional field of the reservation on OASIS. - b.
+This The start of the TSR's unconditional time is provided in the Unconditional field of the reservation TSR on OASIS. - b.
 Prior to the conditional reservation deadline, a conditional Short-Term Firm PTP reservation is deemed to be 'conditional' and available to be challenged as a potential Defender under the Short-Term Preemption process by a higher-priority TSR. - 3.
-Pending Short-Term PTP TSRs (Firm and Non-Firm) are always conditional and subject to challenge. - 4.
-Short-Term Non-Firm PTP reservations are conditional and available to be challenged up to one (1) hour prior to the scheduling deadline. - Network Integration (NT) Transmission Service reservations of any duration are not subject to challenge.
+Pending Short-Term PTP pending TSRs (Firm and Non-Firm) are always conditional and subject to challenge. - 4.
+Short-Term Non-Firm PTP reservations are also always conditional and available to be challenged up to one (1) hour prior to the scheduling deadline. - 5.
+Long-Term Firm PTP and Network Integration (NT) Transmission (NT)-Service reservations of any duration are always considered unconditional not subject to challenge.
 Requests for Short-Term Firm NT Transmission Service can be a Challenger.
 Short-Term Non-Firm NT Transmission Service is not subject to the Short-Term Preemption process. - 6.
 Long-Term Firm is not subject to the Short-Term Preemption process.